 Balenciaga built up an entire virtual world for their fashion show where users and eCommerce player Boohoo launched their own NFT for men to appeal to attract new customers.

-Also crypto incentive programs are a great use case to build up loyalty, where e.g. Nike rewarded every purchase with a bitcoin payback together with startup lolli.
+Also crypto incentive programs are a great use case to build up loyalty and to buy bitcoin with credit card is no longer difficult – many companies leverage the trend, e.g. Nike rewarded every purchase with a bitcoin payback together with startup lolli.

 In order to achieve more diversity in the ecosystem, you support initiatives like Grace.
 Could you tell us more about what you’re involved in?
 How are they changing the world?

 In the US, female founders only got 2% of venture capital funding in 2021 and that’s something we need to change.
 I have been supporting Grace since 2019 and it is an amazing program that supports women in starting their own companies through workshops, mentorship and encouragement.

 You can still apply for the latest batch until April, 3rd.
 Further, we have our own initiative at Plug and Play called FoundHer to support more female founders.
 There are also many great communities out there and if anyone reading this ever needs support or advice, please do not hesitate to reach out to me via LinkedIn :).

 What is the biggest challenge in enterprise tech?
 In an era of continuous digital transformation and innovation, what can possibly be a bottleneck?